-Service delivery and behavior change
+Service delivery and behaviour change

-We deliver WASH services that are inclusive, we promote hygiene behavior change, and we demonstrate how WASH can be sustained and expanded.
+We deliver WASH services that are inclusive, we promote hygiene behaviour change, and we demonstrate how WASH can be sustained and expanded.
 We also support communities and local institutions to make their WASH facilities more resilient to climate change and improve water security and the management of water resources.

 Institutional and capacity strengthening

 We strengthen the skills and knowledge of service providers and local governments to fulfil their roles and responsibilities.
-We support local institutions to better plan, finance and monitor the performance of WASH services.
+We support local institutions to better plan, finance, and monitor the performance of WASH services.
 We strengthen the relationships between service providers and their consumers to make sure providers are responsive and accountable.
 We also promote the participation and leadership of women in decision-making around WASH.

 It is crucial that communities are empowered and can take ownership of their WASH facilities and services.
 To support this, we aim to amplify the voices of local people, by empowering communities to access information about WASH and demand their human rights to water and sanitation.